 Thus we see that the four-point function factorizes at $O(g^2)$ up to this final integral.
 Directly evaluating the integral gives

 Happily, we have already seen this result in Section \ref{sec:failureFactorization}: this logarithm and violation of factorization is just the conformal block:

 There is actually a neat diagrammatic picture of this violation of factorization.
 Without the genuine massless operators, factorization occurs as explained in \eqref{sec:GenericFactor} because of the splitting into daggered and undaggered operators.
-Since genuine massless operators are neither creation nor annihilation operators, when they fall between $(t_2,t_1)$ and $(t_4,t_3)$ in time ordering, they break factorization -- allowing for communication between the $\calO_1\calO_1^\dagger$ pair and $\calO_2\calO_2^\dagger$ pair.
+Since genuine massless operators are neither creation nor annihilation operators, in time-ordering configurations where they fall between $(t_2,t_1)$ and $(t_4,t_3)$ they break factorization, allowing for communication between the $\calO_1\calO_1^\dagger$ pair and $\calO_2\calO_2^\dagger$ pair.

-\acknowledgments We would like to thank Jacob Abajian, Omar Abdelghani, Philip Argyres, Lorenzo Di Pietro, Rajeev Erramilli, Davide Gaiotto, Jaume Gomis, Simeon Hellerman, Kristan Jensen, Zohar Komargodski, Fedor Popov, Leonardo Rastelli, Avia Raviv-Moshe, Adar Sharon, and Siwei Zhong for useful conversations and feedback on the draft.
+\acknowledgments We would like to thank Jacob Abajian, Omar Abdelghani, Philip Argyres, Diego Delmastro, Lorenzo Di Pietro, Rajeev Erramilli, Davide Gaiotto, Jaume Gomis, Simeon Hellerman, Kristan Jensen, Zohar Komargodski, Fedor Popov, Leonardo Rastelli, Avia Raviv-Moshe, Adar Sharon, and Siwei Zhong for useful conversations and feedback on the draft.
 The work of JK is supported by the NSERC PDF program.
 The work of MB is supported by the FRQNT doctoral training scholarship.